Publishing Ethics and Publication Malpractice Statement

 — The editors ensure respect for the copyright and the authors’ right to a name.

 — If any mistakes or fallacies are revealed, the editors should be always willing to publish corrections or retractions.
+The journal uses the Crossmark service to promptly notify readers regarding publication amendments or retraction.

 — The editors must ensure that the names of all and any peer-reviewers remain strictly confidential and are not disclosed to authors under any conceivable circumstances.